 The sculpture also influenced many French artists when it was seized and taken to Paris by Napoleon Bonaparte after his conquest of Italy in 1799.
 It was installed in a place of honour in the Musée Napoléon at the Louvre for nearly 15 years.
 Following the fall of Napoleon, it was returned by the Allies to the Vatican in 1816.

-We see further influences in Charles Dickens’ A Christmas Carol, where Ebenezer Scrooge describes himself as “making a perfect Laocoön of himself with his stockings”.
-A direct references the statue of Laocoön, as Scrooge is in such a great rush to get dressed that he becomes entangled in his clothes
+We see further influences in Charles Dickens’ A Christmas Carol, where Ebenezer Scrooge describes himself as “making a perfect Laocoön of himself with his stockings”, a reference to the statue of Laocoön, as Scrooge is in such a great rush to get dressed that he becomes entangled in his clothes

 - Material: Marble